CoprHD/coprhd-build/readme.md

 ## Building:

-* Run `gradle build` in the gradle-plugins directory
+* Run `./gradlew-oss build` in the gradle-plugins directory